 While the ‘rents were busy boozing, we got into our own fair share of trouble.
 One joyous yuletide my younger sister rollerskated through the living room into the Christmas tree and set our curtains on fire.
 Fun for young and old.

-Later when my mother ran off, my stepfather swiftly remarried and sent my two youngest sisters to a children’s home to spare his new wife’s “nerves.”
-He brought them home for Christmas Eve but decided to take them back at the end of the day — although we all wailed and begged him not to.
-When I left for college — leaving my five younger sisters behind — I assumed I was done with kids forever.
+Later when my mother ran off with another man, my stepfather swiftly remarried and sent my two youngest sisters (of the six of us, the only ones who were biologically his) to a children’s home to spare his new wife’s “nerves.”
+He brought them home on Christmas Eve but decided to take them back by the end of the day — although we all wailed and begged him not to.
+When I left for college — leaving my five younger sisters behind — I assumed I was done with kids and Christmas forever.

 Flash forward to my partner David, who I met in the eerie dawn of Ronald Reagan’s “Morning in America.”
 MTV still ran music videos, Drew Barrymore’s only arm candy was E.T. and Bruce Willis had hair he grew, not bought.
 Our lives revolved around our jobs, playing Pictionary and perfecting the watermelon margarita.
 Then about five years in, I met an eight-year-old named Ben while babysitting for a group of telemarketers when their regular volunteer fell through.
 Ben attached himself to my ankle so I had to move through the room like a car booted for parking violations.
 When his Mom came to retrieve him, she explained Ben didn’t have a dad because his father abandoned them while she was pregnant.
 I began bringing Ben to the movies with us or to swim in our apartment’s huge pool.
 His Mom had a gay brother, so she felt at ease with Ben staying over with David and me.
 She may actually have had an easier time of it than David, who wasn’t sure what to make of our newest family member.